ddnexus/fm/try-fm/README.md

 A few menus that __work perfectly in the FM installed version__ don't work, or are limited, in the `try-fm` docker session:

-- `Cycle Preview Mode` -> `ctrl-p` does not imediately refresh the preview after the command: you have to refresh it manually so instead of pressing `ctrl-p` you have to press `ctrl-p` `ctrl-r`
+- `Cycle Preview Mode` -> `ctrl-p` does not imediately refresh the preview after the command: you may have to press it twice
 - `Open Selected Items` -> `ctrl-o` is meant to open files and dirs in your desktop and it cannot work because the docker image does not offer a desktop environment
 - `Open New Shell Here` -> `ctrl-n` if you are not in a `tmux` session, it may open a new terminal session in your host instead of opening it in the docker session
 - `Switch to FIND View` -> `alt-f` on MacOS is very slow when performed in docker bind mounted paths (i.e. your mounted filesystem)